 Requirements for CASP registration in Greece

-Securing approval rests on getting past a sequence of regulatory gates that together lay the ground for operating lawfully and in the open within the field.
+Securing approval for obtaining a MiCA license in Greece rests on getting past a sequence of regulatory gates that together lay the ground for operating lawfully and in the open within the field.
 The opening gate concerns form: an applicant must be a corporate body incorporated in Greece or elsewhere within the EU.
 Once that is settled, the dossier is put together and certified.
-The supervisor grants itself roughly two months to verify the papers are in, and it generally wraps its substantive review inside about forty working days — a window that stretches by half as much again where the applicant intends to issue asset-referenced or e-money tokens.
+The supervisor grants itself roughly two months to verify the papers are in, and it generally wraps its substantive review within 40 working days — a window that extends to up to 60 working days for ART/EMT issuers.

 Documentation for obtaining a crypto license in Greece